Your mental health is just as important as your physical health.

 Call (734) 764-8312 for an appointment.
 A CAPS’ Counselor on Duty is available for emergency (non-life-threatening) consultations and crisis appointments.

 Mental health services are also available to students from The University of Michigan Depression Center, the U-M Psychological Clinic, University Health Services and the Veterans Affairs Hospital.
 For emergencies, the University of Michigan Hospital has a 24-hour Psychiatric Emergency Room.
-A list of campus mental health resources can be found here.

 Some of the most comprehensive sites, include: